sabrinabraendle/mt-exercise-5/updated_README.md

 Preprocessing:
 - Sub-sample parallel training data randomly to 100k sentence pairs
   - Either use the random_train_subset parameter in the data section of the configuration to load only a random subset of the training data
-  - Or use the following script:
+  - Or use the following script in advance:

     ./scripts/subsample.sh

-- For preprocessing, the only step we recommend you do for all models is tokenization.
-There is no need for truecasing, normalization or any kind of cleaning.

-For the word-level JoeyNMT model, we recommend to not build vocabulary files before training, but use the config fields src voc limit and trg voc limit to set a vocabulary threshold for both languages.
-To be fair, you should perhaps use the same vocabulary size for each language.
+- Tokenize the dev, test, and (subsampled) train data:

+    ./scripts/tokenize.sh

+Train the word-level model:

+    ./scripts/train_wordlevel.sh

 • For the BPE-level JoeyNMT model, we recommend to build a single (= the same for both languages) vocabulary file before training, using a script that comes with JoeyNMT that extracts a vocabulary file from input text: